 Please contact us here if you wish.
 We would be especially delighted to hear from anyone who knows of little-known sources for the history of Greek love.
 Anybody who wishes to contribute anything more substantial, such as a book review or historical article would be most welcome.

 Alternatively, if you have information, insights or questions about any particular aspect of Greek love history or literature, please consider posting them as "comments" on whatever page is most relevant, so that anyone may read or reply to them.
 Your comment will be preserved as long as it is reasonably pertinent to the page in question.

 After years of saying this, it continues to be the case that we receive countless comments through this page, many of them valuable and interesting but inevitably unseen and unappreciated by anybody except the editors (who in most cases do not have the special knowledge to answer the particular case satisfactorily), while very few people let their knowledge or views by heard where they could be appreciated by others knowledgeable or interested, ie. on the relevant webpages.
-Please help put his right by not writing here when you could instead leave a "comment" that could lead to a pooling of knowledge and understanding for us all.
+Please help put his right by not writing here when you could instead leave a "comment" on a more relevant page that could lead to a pooling of knowledge and understanding for us all.

 If you do choose to comment on an article, it would be much appreciated if you could choose to post under a pen name of your choice rather than as "Anonymous", so that anyone can make clear whom he is answering.
 If your comment is retained despite posting as "Anonymous", a number will be added to facilitate this.